Reporting Boundary: Main Office

 “We’re committed to reducing our carbon emissions, so that we help to halt the climate emergency.
 Despite the pandemic creating a temporary reduction in carbon impact globally, we can’t rest on our laurels.
 Our new photovoltaic system will generate twice the power we need, with the excess going back into the grid, which is the right choice to show we care for people and the planet.”

 Businesses in the clothing industry must begin to act on carbon emissions.
 As well as being major emitters of carbon and waste, the industry is under growing pressure from consumers to act in a sustainable manner, for reasons as varied as workforce satisfaction to plastic pollution.
 The market for sustainable clothing is rapidly growing and represents a significant opportunity for clothing brands to develop with a reduced environmental impact.

-In just 4 years One+All have reduced their carbon impact by 50% and their carbon literacy programme supports the people they work with to make improvements too.
+In just 4 years One+All has reduced its carbon impact by 50% and its carbon literacy programme supports the people they work with to make improvements too.
 They run a uniform recycling scheme to reduce the huge amount of garments thrown away each year.

 One+All products are designed in-house and focus on a high level of service and quality.
 Sourcing directly from Tier 1 supplier and from one Tier 2 (knitwear yarn) enables them to manage their supply chain efficiently and ensures that their suppliers are true partners.